 Starting on the open side of stocking, stitch using a blanket stitch.
 You can hide the knot by starting under the white felt.
 Push the needle through the three layers of felt and then take another stitch through all four layers before beginning the blanket stitch.

-Continue around all the way around, tying a knot on the inside top.
+Continue around all the way around.

-This is what you should have so far.
+This is what we have so far!

 Continue blanket stitching around the top of the stocking, catching both the inside and outside layer in the stitch.
 Make sure to leave the stocking itself open.